-The approval of the amendment to the 2015 Stock Plan requires the affirmative vote of a majority of the votes cast on the proposal at the Annual Meeting (meaning the number of shares voted "for" the proposal must exceed the number of shares voted "against" the proposal).
-Abstentions and broker nonvotes are not considered votes cast for the foregoing purpose, and will have no effect on the vote for this proposal.
+The approval of the amendment to the 2015 Stock Plan requires the affirmative vote of a majority of the votes cast on the proposal at the Annual Meeting.
+Abstentions and broker non-votes are not considered votes cast for the foregoing purpose, and will have no effect on the vote for this proposal.